 Turf toe is caused by bending the big toe too far back toward your foot.
 When this happens, the big toe area and the MTP joint, known as the plantar complex, can get injured.
 Areas that may be affected with turf toe include:

 You can get this type of injury doing any activity that involves putting a lot of weight on your big toe.
-Professional athletes are most prone to turf toe because they’re constantly running, jumping, and generally putting weight on their feet for long periods of time.
+Professional athletes are most prone to turf toe because they’re constantly running, jumping, and generally putting weight on their feet for long periods.

 Your doctor may also recommend imaging tests to look more closely at the tissues and bones around the toe.
-The two most common tests are:
+The two most common tests are an X-ray, which allows your doctor to see the bone structure around your toe to check for abnormalities, and an MRI scan, which can help your doctor see detailed images of the area around your toe.

 There are three grades of turf toe injuries.
 Treatment will depend on the injury’s grade.